Kaif10/Pneumonia-Diagnosis/README.md

 Pneumonia Diagnosis on a small and challenging dataset with three different models.
 1. Fine tuning.
+Training all the layers once again for better accuracy.

 2. Transfer learning.
+Training only the new added fully connected layers of our network.

 3. Depthwise Convolutional Network.